Colton, Norfolk

-Colton is a village and former civil parish, now in the parish of Marlingford and Colton, in the English county of Norfolk.
+Colton is a village and former civil parish, now in the parish of Marlingford and Colton, in the South Norfolk district, in the English county of Norfolk.

 Colton is located 8.3 mi south of Reepham and 7.7 mi west of Norwich.

 History

 Colton's name is of Anglo-Saxon origin and derives from the Old English for Cola's farmstead or settlement.

 Colton was recorded in the Domesday Book of 1086 as Coletuna, a settlement of 2 households in the hundred of Forehoe.
 The village was part of the estate of William de Warenne.

 On 1 April 1935 the parish was abolished and merged with Marlingford.
 In 2001 the new parish was renamed "Marlingford and Colton".

 The Norfolk Lurcher pub on High House Farm Lane which first opened in 1991 was called the Ugly Bug Inn until 2007.

 Geography

 In 1931, the parish had a population of 175.
 This was the last time separate population statistics were collated for Colton.